Rennes beats PSG 2-0 to hand league leader its 1st defeat - WHIZ News

 PARIS (AP) — Rennes scored just before and after the break to beat Paris Saint-Germain 2-0 on Sunday and hand the runaway league leader its first defeat of the season.

-Gaetan Laborde put Rennes ahead on the stroke of halftime after PSG had started to get on top, with Lionel Messi hitting the crossbar with a free kick in the 31st minute.
-Laborde then turned provider in the 46th for midfielder Flavien Tait.
+Gaetan Laborde put Rennes ahead on the stroke of halftime after PSG star Lionel Messi had hit the crossbar with a free kick in the 31st minute.
+Laborde turned provider in the 46th for midfielder Flavien Tait.

-“We played a very phyiscal game and we hurt them on each of our runs,” Tait said.
-“They were missing something today with their finishing.”
+“We played a very physical game and we hurt them on each of our runs,” Tait said.
+“They were missing something today.”

-PSG had won its opening eight games but had been fortunate in some and needed injury-time goals to edge a win against Lyon and Metz.
+PSG won its opening eight games but needed injury-time goals to edge victories against Lyon and Metz.

 “The first person responsible is me,” PSG coach Mauricio Pochettino said after he was outwitted by Rennes coach Bruno Genesio.